samuikaze/noip-duc-in-kubernetes/README.md

 ### Edit deployment file

-  deployment file is located in `kubernetes` folder.
+  Deployment file is located in `.kubernetes` folder.
 You need to edit some values in that file to match the right value.

   After you edited, issue `kubectl apply -f deployment.yaml` to deploy to Kubernetes.

 ### Using GitHub Actions

-  To use GitHub Actions to deploy your NoIP DUC, you need to edit `production.yml` in `.github/workflows` folder.
+  Before you use GitHub Actions to deploy your No-IP DUC, you need to edit `production.yml` in `.github/workflows` folder first.
-  Set all secrets and vars which declares in yaml file into repository secrets and vars.
+  Set all secrets and vars which declares in yaml file into repository secrets and vars on GitHub.
-  And change all values contains `<` and `>` with upper case alphabets to correct value.
+  And change all values with upper case alphabets between `<` and `>` to correct value.

+  > Don't forget to uncomment at least one block on `on` block.

   When these are finished, you can do git commit and git push to run deployment.

-## Update DUC client version
+## Update No-IP DUC client version

-  > Note: Stable version of DUC, which is version 2.x, is incompatible with what this repository doing.
+  > Note: No-IP DUC version 2.x, which is known as stable version, is incompatible with 3.x configurations.

-  To update DUC client, you just need to do below three steps:
+  To update No-IP DUC client, you just need to do below three steps:

   1. Change the download url in `Dockerfile` to newer version.
   2. Build the image.
   3. Deploy to Kubernetes and done.

+## Update configurations

+  To update configurations, just edit secrets and restart the pod.

 ## References